barton-willis/gamma_product_simp/README.md

 # gamma_product_simp

-Maxima code for simplifying expressions that gamma functions.
+Maxima code for simplifying expressions that involve gamma functions.
 Here are some examples:
 ~~~
 (%i1)	load(gamma_simp)$